 - FINANCIAL AID DISQUALIFICATION (same criteria as SAP Disqualification) If a student on Financial Aid Warning status does not meet SAP at the end of the warning payment period, the student is not eligible for additional federal student financial aid and will be placed on Financial Aid Disqualification status.
 Students who are placed on Financial Aid Disqualification status are ineligible for federal student financial aid.
 Students will be allowed to appeal and if the appeal is approved, will be put on Financial Aid Probation.
-The student's appeal must be received on or before the close of business on Thursday of the second week of the new term. - FINANCIAL AID PROBATION (same criteria as SAP Probation) Students whose appeal has been approved will be placed on Financial Aid Probation status and will have their financial aid eligibility reinstated for one probationary payment period to demonstrate satisfactory academic progress.
+The student's appeal must be received on or before the close of business on Thursday of the second week of the new term. - has been approved will be placed on Financial Aid Probation status and will have their financial aid eligibility reinstated for one probationary payment period to demonstrate satisfactory academic progress.
 Federal financial aid is reinstated on probationary status for one payment period if the appeal is approved.
 The student will receive an approval letter along with a list of conditions that must be performed for reinstatement of federal financial aid for the upcoming term.
 The student must comply with the SAP requirements by the end of the term.
 If it will not be mathematically possible for a student to meet the requirements of the SAP Policy within one payment period, that student will immediately be placed on Financial Aid Probation with an Academic Plan status.
 After grades for the term are posted to the student academic transcript, the Registrar will review the academic performance of the student to determine if the satisfactory academic progress requirements are met.
 If the student meets the SAP requirements at the completion of the term, the student is returned to good standing and federal financial aid is continued for future terms.
 If the student does not achieve SAP standards in one payment period, the student will have an opportunity to appeal, and if the appeal is approved, the student will remain on Financial Aid Probation with an academic plan.
 If the appeal is not accepted the student is not eligible for federal student financial aid.
+A student who cannot meet the SAP standard at the end of the SAP "Probation" period, will be terminated from the program, unless an appeal has been submitted and approved, or the student is determined to be complying with the signed "Academic Plan".